awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 # EventSourceMappingConfiguration<a name="API_EventSourceMappingConfiguration"></a>

-Describes mapping between an Amazon Kinesis or DynamoDB stream and a Lambda function\.
+A mapping between an AWS resource and an AWS Lambda function\.
+See [CreateEventSourceMapping](API_CreateEventSourceMapping.md) for details\.

 ## Contents<a name="API_EventSourceMappingConfiguration_Contents"></a>

  **BatchSize**   <a name="SSS-Type-EventSourceMappingConfiguration-BatchSize"></a>
-The largest number of records that AWS Lambda will retrieve from your event source at the time of invoking your function\.
-Your function receives an event with all the retrieved records\.
+The maximum number of items to retrieve in a single batch\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.
 Required: No

  **EventSourceArn**   <a name="SSS-Type-EventSourceMappingConfiguration-EventSourceArn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon Kinesis or DynamoDB stream that is the source of events\.
+The Amazon Resource Name \(ARN\) of the event source\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z0-9-]*):([a-zA-Z0-9\-])+:([a-z]{2}(-gov)?-[a-z]+-\d{1})?:(\d{12})?:(.*)`
 Required: No

  **FunctionArn**   <a name="SSS-Type-EventSourceMappingConfiguration-FunctionArn"></a>
-The Lambda function to invoke when AWS Lambda detects an event on the poll\-based source\.
+The ARN of the Lambda function\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: No

  **LastModified**   <a name="SSS-Type-EventSourceMappingConfiguration-LastModified"></a>
-The UTC time string indicating the last time the event mapping was updated\.
+The date that the event source mapping was last updated, in Unix time seconds\.
 Type: Timestamp
 Required: No

  **LastProcessingResult**   <a name="SSS-Type-EventSourceMappingConfiguration-LastProcessingResult"></a>
 The result of the last AWS Lambda invocation of your Lambda function\.
-This value will be null if an SQS queue is the event source\.
 Type: String
 Required: No

  **State**   <a name="SSS-Type-EventSourceMappingConfiguration-State"></a>
 The state of the event source mapping\.
-It can be `Creating`, `Enabled`, `Disabled`, `Enabling`, `Disabling`, `Updating`, or `Deleting`\.
+It can be one of the following: `Creating`, `Enabling`, `Enabled`, `Disabling`, `Disabled`, `Updating`, or `Deleting`\.
 Type: String
 Required: No

  **StateTransitionReason**   <a name="SSS-Type-EventSourceMappingConfiguration-StateTransitionReason"></a>
-The reason the event source mapping is in its current state\.
-It is either user\-requested or an AWS Lambda\-initiated state transition\.
+The cause of the last state change, either `User initiated` or `Lambda initiated`\.
 Type: String
 Required: No

  **UUID**   <a name="SSS-Type-EventSourceMappingConfiguration-UUID"></a>
-The AWS Lambda assigned opaque identifier for the mapping\.
+The identifier of the event source mapping\.
 Type: String
 Required: No